Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 Sak Yant Chiang Mai is Thailand’s leading Sak Yant provider – Over 10 Independent Sak Yant Masters working in Hygienic and comfortable Samnaks

 What if I don’t care the Sak Yant is Real?
-I just want a nice Tattoo!
+I just want a nice Bamboo Tattoo!

 Some Tattoo studios are at least up front and honest about providing copies and not the real thing.
 Often they will refer to it as a ‘Traditional Thai Tattoo’ in their ‘Style’ (Which essentially means their artistic interpretation of the real Sak Yant).
 One new Bangkok Tattoo Studio go a step further dedicating a whole page to Sak Yants claiming you might as well get one from them because